PFRA.app

 Fuel, hydrate, warm up

-Warmup: use easy jogging, leg swings, ankle bounces, high knees, butt kicks, and short strides.
-Save longer static stretching for after the run.
+Warmup: complete 5–10 minutes of easy jogging, dynamic drills such as leg swings and high knees, and two or three short strides at goal pace.
+Save static stretching for after the run.

 Test-day execution